 The improvement of the quality of human capital originates from the activization and mobilization of national intelligence during the process of the formation of Kazakhstan as a competitive country, nation and state.
-In the scientific research called "from an intellectual nation-to the intellectual potential: development of information and communication technology impacts on the masses," issues with the development of information and communication technology impact on the public as a tool of analysis, determination of the immediate future, and the effective implementation of information and communication processes to increase the intellectual potential and formation of an intellectual nation of Kazakhstan have been included in the agenda.
+In the scientific research called "from an intellectual nation-to the intellectual potential: development of information and communication technology impacts on the masses," issues with the development of information and communication and communication technology impact on the public as a tool of analysis, determination of the immediate future, and the effective implementation of information and communication of an intellectual nation of Kazakhstan have been included in the agenda.
 As is known, an intellectual nation is defined by the top priority of industrial-innovative development of the country, therefore, an information policy, predicting the implementation capacity of the country in a new direction, must be developed.